-A historic 19th century, 19,800 square foot factory building just one block from Open Door Shelter has been adaptively restored to deliver services that will transform the neighborhood.
+A historic 19th century, 19,800 square foot factory building just one block from Open Doors’ shelter has been adaptively restored to deliver services that will transform the neighborhood.
 The building will encompass three distinct centers to address the housing needs of the community, provide localized health services and offer living wage job training and placement.• Sixteen efficiency apartments —

-Now that the Smilow Life Center’s construction has been completed on budget and funding goals are achieved, funds are being designated for the development of additional housing for families and reserves for the community services provided by Open Door Shelter.
+Now that the Smilow Life Center’s construction has been completed on budget and funding goals are achieved, funds are being designated for the development of additional housing for families and reserves for the community services provided by Open Doors.

 WHY THE NEED?